-1. Efforts in brief made towards: The Company has imported technology absorption. adaptation and innovation a.
+1. Efforts in brief made towards: The Company has imported technology adaptation and innovation a.
 Technology imported

-Benefits derived as a result of: The Company is trying to the above efforts e.g. Product absorb technology given by improvement, cost reduction, M/s.
+2. Benefits derived as a result of: The Company is trying to the above efforts e.g. Product absorb technology given by improvement, cost reduction, M/s.
 Thermic Designs Ltd. & product development, import M/s.
 Laeis Heimsoth GMBH. substitution, etc.

 3. In case of imported technology (Imported during the last five years reckoned from the beginning of the financial year) following information may be furnished b.
-Year of Import c.
-Has technology been fully: Yes, the fuel efficient Kiln, Electrostatic glazing system & lifting Battery working casting are successfully.
-During this period the Company has commissioned Beam Casting Machines and Shuttle Kiln imported from UK and Germany respectively.
+Year of Import the fuel efficient Kiln, Electrostatic glazing system & lifting Battery working casting are successfully.
+During this period the Company has commissioned Beam Casting Machines and Shuttle Kiln imported from UK Germany respectively.